-Last month I was able to spend some time at the Church of San Luigi dei Francesi in where this painting (partly due to Pope Francis’ promotion) has become the central attraction.
+Last year I was able to spend some time at the church of San Luigi dei Frances in Rome where this painting (largely due to Pope Francis’ promotion) has become the central attraction.

 While crowds flock to see the painting, the chapel and especially the area around this great work of art is a place of prayer.
-People are captivated by the work, and it is difficult to remain a spectator when in the presence of the painting which demands active participation.
-The viewer quickly becomes the one called in the heart of the action.
+People are captivated by the image and it is difficult to remain a spectator when in the presence of the painting which demands active and personal participation.
+The viewer quickly becomes the one called into the heart of the action.

 In the words of Pope Francis: